amonks/monument/production.md

 We could use a small handheld 3d scanner like a [Sense](http://cubify.com/en/Products/Sense) to scan people at the fair.

-The advantages of this approach are that it's not a huge pain in the ass for the purchaser of the monument, and that we can control the quality of the models.
+The advantages of this approach are that it's not a huge pain in the ass for the purchaser of the *Monument*, and that we can control the quality of the models.

 There are two major disadvantages.
-First, the subject has to be present at the fair, and buying a monument to yourself is pretty lame.
+First, the subject has to be present at the fair, and buying a *Monument* to yourself is pretty lame.
 Second, it makes the selling a lot more work.

 A side effect is that 3d scanning might be a small spectacle at the fair.